Number:

 No-Shows

 Students who do not attend class or complete verifiable work in the LMS after the start of the term and by the census date are considered no-shows.
-These students are assigned the grade of “NS” and are removed from the course.
+These students are assigned “NS” and are removed from the course.
 However, if a student who is unable to attend or submit work before the census date has demonstrated academically relevant engagement during that time period, the student may be allowed to enter the class up until the “NS” submission deadline (refer to the Faculty Important Dates section of the Instructor Resources webpage for specific dates).
 The student’s entry date will be the date they first attend the class or when they submit work in the LMS according to the Student Entry Date Report.
 If a student has not demonstrated academically relevant engagement and attends for the first time after the “NS” submission deadline, the instructor may request approval from the dean to allow the student to remain in the class.
 Upon the dean’s approval, the student’s entry date will be the date the student first attends the class or when they submit work in the LMS according to the Student Entry Date Report.

 In the case of corequisite classes, if a student is a no-show in one class but attends the other class, the student will be administratively withdrawn from the class and assigned a grade of “W” in the corequisite class (e.g., “NS” in ENG 011 and “W” in ENG 111; “NS” in SPA 111 and “W” in SPA 181).
 The instructor of the corequisite class that the student attends must record the student’s last date of attendance in Self-Service.